andrewcooke/ParserCombinator.jl/README.md

 Using `backtrack=false` only disables backtracking of the direct children of those matchers.
 To disable *all* backtracking, then the change must be made to *all* matchers in the grammar.
-For example, the following two grammars have different backtracking behaviour:
+For example, in theory, the following two grammars have different backtracking
+behaviour:

 ```julia
 Series(Repeat(s"a", 0, 3), s"b"; backtrack=false)
 Series(Repeat(s"a", 0, 3; backtrack=false), s"b"; backtrack=false)
 ```

+(although, in practice, they are identical, in this contrived example, because `s"a"` doesn't backtrack anyway).

 This makes a grammar more efficient, but also more specific.
 It can reduce the memory consumed by the parser, but does not guarantee that